What Type of Knife Should I Carry?

 Pros: lightweight, includes tweezers, scissors, toothpick, file and screwdriver

-Cons: short blade length
+Cons: short blade length, blade does not lock

 Swiss Army Classic SD Pocket Knife

 If you plan on thru-hiking or backpacking you should really carry a knife with you.
 For most hikers, the affordable and lightweight Swiss Army knife with a lot of useful functions is the best option.

 There is little need for a large, heavy knife when you actually get on trail.
 Most knife tasks will be simple and a large blade is likely never used.
 The likelihood who will need tweezers or scissors is very high.